corda/corda-settler/README.md

 You should see that the obligation is now settled.
 You can inspect the XRP ledger using the payment reference for the payment which is noted in the output for this command.
-Although this is support for a real interest rate Oracle in this repository, the demo uses a fixed exchange rate of XRP/USD 0.50.
+Although there is support for a real exchange rate Oracle in this repository, the demo uses a fixed exchange rate of XRP/USD 0.50.

 ## Repo structure